-But what content will be available?
+But what content is available?
 Where can you watch Disney Plus?
-And how much will it cost?
+And how much does it cost?
 Read on as we tell you everything you need to know to help you live happily ever after with Disney Plus.

 Disney Plus is a streaming service stuffed with Disney-owned TV and film content.
-As with Netflix, Amazon Prime and NOW TV, you’ll be able to access the content via your smart TV, set top box or smartphone in return for a monthly subscription.
+As with Netflix, Amazon Prime and NOW, you’re able to access the content via your smart TV, set-top box or smartphone in return for a monthly subscription.
 More on that in a bit.

 There’s even the option to create up to seven viewing profiles.
 At the moment there is no 4K or UHD option listed.

-If you’re not in the market for an upgrade, current O2 customers can add Disney+ to their current plan for £5.99 a month and will receive £2 a month off your bill.
+If you’re not in the market for an upgrade, current O2 customers can add Disney Plus to their current plan for £7.99 a month and will receive £2 a month off your bill.

 Check out the latest O2 Mobile and SIM only deals.

-Disney Plus will have a huge amount of content available on the day of launch.
-According to the official statement, there will be "nearly 500 films and 7,500" episodes you can watch on Disney Plus from day one.
+Disney Plus has a huge amount of content available.
+According to the official statement, even on the day of launch, there were "nearly 500 films and 7,500" episodes on Disney Plus from day one.

-Pretty much everything in Disney’s extensive back-catalogue will be available to stream straight away.
+Pretty much everything in Disney’s extensive back catalogue is available to stream on Disney Plus.
 This includes classics like Snow White and the Seven Dwarfs, Beauty and the Beast, Pinocchio, Bambi, The Lion King, Lady and The Tramp, Peter Pan, The Little Mermaid, and Cinderella.
-And there’ll also be newer Disney originals like Toy Story 4, the live-action version of The Lion King and Frozen II coming to the platform within a few months of the launch..

 Of course, Disney has been gobbling up brands, networks and studios for years, taking the likes of Star Wars and Marvel Comics under its wing and making billions of dollars at the box office.